 - When can I return to work?

 Good clinics will give you full and honest answers to your questions.
-Beware of clinics who charge you based on your prescription in a stepladder pattern or dramatically double the price for higher prescriptions as the treatments cost does not depend on your prescription.
+Beware of clinics who charge you based on your prescription in a stepladder pattern or dramatically double the price for higher prescriptions as the cost of the treatment does not depend on your prescription.
 The same amount of work is needed regardless of the prescription.
 By the end of your consultation, you should be left with a clear view of the chances of complications, how the complications will be addressed, and long term implications should something go wrong.
 You should also know factual details such as recovery times.